CMain-Student/Assignment-3/README.md

 # Assignment 3 - GitHub
-This is the html section used in a previous assignment
+The html here is the simple website used in a previous assignment.
+The purpose of this Git repository is to demonstrate the use of git and github.